iotconnectivity/iotsmartsim/README.md

 👉 **On Boarding an Arduino MKR GSM 1400**:

-Auto-configuring Arduino GSM boards with PodGroup's IoT SIM and **Zero Touch Provisioning**
+Auto-configuring Arduino GSM boards with IoT SIM and **Zero Touch Provisioning**

 https://create.arduino.cc/projecthub/kostiantynchertov/zero-touch-provisioning-based-on-tls-1-3-a07359